dingyi222666/AndroCode/README.EN.md

 A modern, plugin-based VS Code-like editor running on Android.

-### Note **This project may be abandoned at any time, and it is only for reference and learning purposes before it is completed.**
+### Note: **This project may be abandoned at any time, and it is only for reference and learning purposes before it is completed.**

 ---